Rubin Collins: High school and college career

+Professional career

 At the conclusion of his junior season, Collins successfully applied for a hardship from the National Basketball Association (NBA) to be eligible in the 1974 NBA draft.
-He was selected by the Portland Trail Blazers as the 38th overall pick but never played in the NBA.
+He was selected by the Portland Trail Blazers as the 38th overall pick.
+Collins signed with the Trail Blazers on September 5, 1974, and attended rookie camp with the team.
+He was cut before the season began.
 Collins played one game for the Scranton Apollos of the Eastern Basketball Association (EBA) during the 1974–75 season.
+He played alongside his Hawks teammate, Billy Gordon, in the Urban Coalition League of Washington, D.C., in 1975.

-He played for the Lancaster Red Roses of the EBA during the 1976–77 season.
-He played two seasons in the Continental Basketball Association (CBA) for the Washington Metros, Baltimore Metros and the Mohawk Valley Thunderbirds from 1977 to 1979.
+Collins spent the 1975 preseason with his hometown Philadelphia 76ers but was told to seek another tryout elsewhere.
+He signed with the Washington Bullets before the 1976–77 season but was waived on September 30, 1976.
+Collins played for the Lancaster Red Roses of the EBA during the 1976–77 season.
+He played two further seasons in the EBA for the Washington Metros, Baltimore Metros and the Mohawk Valley Thunderbirds from 1977 to 1979.